Technologicat/unpythonic/README.md

 ### Nondeterministic evaluation

 We provide a simple variant of nondeterministic evaluation.
 This is essentially a toy that has no more power than list comprehensions or nested for loops.
-An important feature of McCarthy's ``amb`` operator is its nonlocality - being able to jump back to a choice point, even after the dynamic extent of the function where that choice point resides.
-This sounds a lot like ``call/cc``; which is how ``amb`` is usually implemented in Scheme.
+An important feature of McCarthy's [`amb` operator](https://rosettacode.org/wiki/Amb) is its nonlocality - being able to jump back to a choice point, even after the dynamic extent of the function where that choice point resides.
+This sounds a lot like ``call/cc``; which is how ``amb`` is usually implemented.
+See implementations [in Ruby](http://www.randomhacks.net/2005/10/11/amb-operator/) and [in Racket](http://www.cs.toronto.edu/~david/courses/csc324_w15/extra/choice.html).

 Python can't do that, short of compiling the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style), while applying TCO everywhere to prevent stack overflow.
 Arguably, the result would no longer be Python.
 (As Abelson and Sussman explain in SICP, ``call/cc`` can be implemented via this strategy.
 It's an instance of lambda as the ultimate GOTO.)